Create AI videos with 240+ avatars in 160+ languages.

-Training videos teach someone — an employee or a customer — how to do a task, use a product, or follow a process.
+Training videos teach employees or customers how to perform a task, use a tool, or follow a process in a clear, structured way.

 When to use training videos:

-✔️ To train new employees on company procedures and policies.
+✔️ To onboard employees on tools, workflows, and policies.

 When to use product demo videos: